electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 ### Registering Your Device with Azure IoT Central

-**Note:** We will soon be able to register devices progamatically, but until then please follow the steps below to register your device manually.
+**Note:** We will soon be able to register devices programatically, but until then please follow the steps below to register your device manually.

 To register a device we will need to generate a device connection string and copy and paste it into the agent code.
 For more information see [Getting a Device Connection String](https://docs.microsoft.com/en-us/azure/iot-central/concepts-connectivity#getting-device-connection-string).
 We will need the following id's and keys: *Scope ID*, *Device ID*, and the *Primary Device SAS Key*, and a command line npm key generation tool to generate a device connection string.